Lamar Stevens

-Lamar Brandon Stevens (born July 9, 1997) is an American professional basketball player for Paris Basketball of the LNB Élite and the EuroLeague.
+Lamar Brandon Stevens (born July 9, 1997) is an American professional basketball player for Partizan of the Serbian SuperLeague, the ABA League, and the EuroLeague.
 He played college basketball for the Penn State Nittany Lions.

 High school career

 Stevens attended The Haverford School in Haverford Township, Pennsylvania for his sophomore and junior years.
 At Haverford, he was named to All-State and All-District teams both years, as well as leading Haverford to two straight state championship runs.
 During his senior season he attended Roman Catholic High School in Philadelphia where he played alongside future Penn State teammates, Tony Carr and Nazeer Bostick.
 During his senior year, Stevens was once again named to All-State and All-District teams, as well as All-Philadelphia.
 Roman Catholic dominated all season, ranking Number 1 in Pennsylvania and top 15 nationally, according to MaxPreps.
 Stevens scored 20 points on the way to winning the state championship game.